 Nursing Mothers: It is not known whether this drug is excreted in human milk.
 Animal studies have shown that rat offspring exposed via the milk of treated (40 mg/kg/orally) dams showed decreased survival during the first few post-partum days, but overall pup weight and weight gain were comparable to or greater than controls throughout lactation.
 Because many drugs are excreted in human milk, and because of the potential for adverse reaction in nursing infants from terconazole, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
 Pediatric Use: Safety and efficacy in children have not been established.
 Geriatric Use: Clinical studies of terconazole vaginal cream did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.

-ADVERSE REACTIONS: During controlled clinical studies conducted in the United States, patients with vulvovaginal candidiasis were treated with terconazole vaginal cream 0.8% for 3 days.
-Based on comparative analyses with placebo and a standard agent, the adverse experiences considered most likely related to terconazole vaginal cream 0.8% were headache (21% vs 16% with placebo) and dysmenorrhea (6% vs 2% 2%were headache (21% vs 16% with placebo) and dysmenorrhea (6% vs 2% with placebo).
+ADVERSE REACTIONS: During controlled clinical studies conducted an the United States, patients with vulvosaginal candidiasis were treat-ed with terconazole vaginal cream 0.8% for 3 days.
+Based on comparative analyses with placebo and a standard agent, the adverse experi-ences considered most likely related to terconazole vaginal cream 0.8% were headache (21% vs 16% with placebo) and dysmenorrhea (6% vs 2% were headache (21% vs 16% with placebo) and dysmenorrhea (6% vs 2% with placebo).
 Genital complaints in general, and burning and itching in particular, occurred less frequently in the terconazole vaginal cream 0.8% 3 day regimen (5% vs. 6%-9% with placebo).
-Other adverse experiences reported with terconazole vaginal cream 0.8% were abdominal pain (3.4% s.
-1% with placebo) and fever (1% vs. 0.3% with placebo).
+Other adverse experiences reported with terconazole vaginal cream 0.8% were abdominal pain (3.4% vs. 1% with placebo) and fever (1% vs. 0.3% with placebo).
 The therapy-related dropout rate was 2.0% for the terconazole vaginal cream 0.8%.
-The adverse drug experience most frequently causing discontinuation of therapy was vulvovaginal itching, 0.7% with the terconazole vaginal cream 0.8% group and 0.3% with the placebo group.

-OVERDOSAGE: Overdosage of terconazole in humans has not been reported to date in the rat the craft 1.0.50 values were found to be 1741.
+The adverse drug experience most frequently causing discontinuation of therapy sulvovaginal itching, 0.7% with the terconazole vaginal cream 0.8% group and 0.3% with the placebo group.
+OVERDOSAGE: Overdosage of terconazole in humans has not been exported to tate.
+In the rat the oral LD 50 values were found to be 1741.

 reported to date.
 In the rat, the oral LD 50 values were found to be 1741 and 849 mg/kg for the male and female, respectively.
 The oral LD 50 values for the male and female dog were ≈1280 and ≥640 mg/kg, respectively.
 DOSAGE AND ADMINISTRATION: One full applicatorful (5 g) of terconazole vaginal cream 0.8% (40 mg terconazole) should be administered intravaginally once daily at bedtime for three consecutive days.
 Before prescribing another course of therapy, the diagnosis should be reconfirmed by smears and/or cultures and other pathogens commonly associated with vulvovaginitis ruled out.
 The therapeutic effect of terconazole vaginal cream 0.8% is not affected by menstruation.
 HOW SUPPLIED: Terconazole Vaginal Cream 0.8% (NDC 0168-0347-20) is available in 20 gram tubes with a measured dose applicator.

-Store at 20°-25°C (68°-77°F)[see USP Controlled Room Temperature] E. FOUGERA & CO. a division of Altana Inc

-MELVILLE, NEW YORK 11747
+Store at 20°-25°C (68°-77°F)[see USP Controlled Room Temperature] E. FOUGERA & CO.
+12347 a division of Altana Inc R7/03 MELVILLE, NEW YORK 11747 #34 cotton underwear, and stockings may help avoid this problem.
+Diet: Cutting down on sweets, milk products, and artificial sweeteners may reduce the risk of yeast infections.